 Physical examination.
 If a person has symptoms of HCC, the doctor will feel the abdomen to check the liver, spleen, and other nearby organs for lumps, swelling, or other changes.
-The doctor will also look for an abnormal buildup of fluid in the abdomen and for signs of jaundice (yellowing of the skin and whites of the eyes).
+The doctor will also look for an abnormal buildup of fluid in the abdomen and for signs of jaundice, which include yellowing of the skin and whites of the eyes.

-In addition, other tests are commonly needed to diagnose HCC and to find where the tumor is located in the liver and if it has spread to other parts of the body.
+In addition, other tests are commonly needed to diagnose HCC, to find where the tumor is located in the liver, and to see if it has spread to other parts of the body.
 After the physical examination and blood tests, the doctor may recommend one or more of the following tests:

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the structures inside the body, using a small amount of radiation.
 The sound waves bounce off the liver, other organs, and tumors.
 Each creates a different picture on a computer monitor.

 Angiogram.
 An angiogram is an x-ray picture of the blood vessels.
 A dye is injected into the bloodstream so the blood vessels of the liver show up on an x-ray.

 Laparoscopy.
-This test allows the doctor to see inside the body with a thin, lighted, flexible tube called a laparoscope.
+Laparoscopy is a test that allows the doctor to see inside the body with a thin, lighted, flexible tube called a laparoscope.
 The person is sedated as the tube is inserted through a small incision in the abdomen.
 Local anesthetic to numb the area is also used.

 When the AFP blood test strongly indicates HCC, and other test results are typical of HCC, a biopsy may not be needed.
-Also, most surgeons will recommend that a biopsy is done as part of surgery if all or part of the liver is being removed, rather than as a separate procedure beforehand.
+Also, most surgeons will recommend that a biopsy be done as part of surgery if all or part of the liver is being removed, rather than as a separate procedure beforehand.
 See the Treatment Options section for more information about surgery for liver cancer.

-It is also important to note that, with newer imaging methods, very small masses are easier to find.
+It is also important to note that with newer imaging methods, very small masses are easier to find.
 However, it is not always possible to identify what a very small mass is and if it is cancer.
-In these instances, particularly when the mass is one centimeter or less in size, the doctor may recommend a “watch and wait” approach (also called active surveillance and watchful waiting).
-This means that the scans are repeated in three to six months.
+In these instances, especially when the mass is 1 centimeter or smaller in size, the doctor may recommend a “watch and wait” approach, also called active surveillance or watchful waiting.
+This means that the scans are repeated in 3 to 6 months.
 If the later scan shows that the size hasn’t changed, the surveillance approach is continued.
-If it grows, however, the doctor will then do a biopsy.
+If it grows, the doctor will then do a biopsy.

-Molecular testing of the tumor.
+- Molecular testing of the tumor.
 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see the Treatment section).
+Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options ).